magneticstain/ip2cr/README.md

 ## Features

-- Built for speed and efficiency while only generating a small resource footprint
+- Built for speed and ease-of-use while only generating a small resource footprint
 - Supports finding IPs for:
   - CloudFront
   - ALBs & NLBs (and probably GLBs, but hasn't been tested yet)